atn362/README_generator/README.md

 * [Questions](#questions)

 # Installation
 What is needed to install this application?
-Requirre fs, inquire and a path to the generateMarkdown folder
+Require fs, inquire and a path to the generateMarkdown folder

 # Usage
 In order to use this app, run the app in the: You have to run it in the terminal.
 Bash in my case.